How to Use Social Media to Boost Your Fundraiser

 4. Partner with community figures

 Think about local figures who might be able to lend their voice to your cause.
-Whether it's the mayor or a favorite local musician or performer, their own social channels can help amplify your message.
-Tag or privately message them to ask if they'd be willing to share or retweet posts of yours.
+Whether it is the mayor or a favorite local musician or performer, their own social channels can help amplify your message.
+See nonprofit influencer marketing for how to find and partner with local influencers for your event.
+Tag or privately message them to ask if they would be willing to share or retweet posts of yours.

 5. Be authentic

 We recommend figuring out a way to post that feels natural and comfortable to you.
-You can acknowledge tough subjects and you can take a stand on controversial issues if they're relevant to your cause.
-Being authentic means having opinions and sharing emotions, which can not only be expressed in a professional manner but also help prove to your audience that you're a real person working hard for your cause.
+You can acknowledge tough subjects and you can take a stand on controversial issues if they are relevant to your cause.
+Being authentic means having opinions and sharing emotions, which can not only be expressed in a professional manner but also help prove to your audience that you are a real person working hard for your cause.

 Frequently asked questions